opencybersecurityalliance/kestrel-lang/README.rst

 |

-Kestrel threat hunting language aims to make cyber threat hunting *fast* by providing a layer of abstraction to build reusable, composable, and shareable hunt-flow.
+Kestrel is a threat hunting language aiming to make cyber threat hunting *fast* by providing a layer of abstraction to build reusable, composable, and shareable hunt-flow.

 `Try Kestrel in a cloud sandbox without install`_.

 Software developers write Python or Swift than machine code to quickly turn business logic into applications.
-Threat hunters write Kestrel to quickly turn threat hypotheses into hunt-flows---we see threat hunting as an interactive procedure to create customized intrusion detection systems on the fly.
+Threat hunters write Kestrel to quickly turn threat hypotheses into hunt-flow.
+We see threat hunting as an interactive procedure to create customized intrusion detection systems on the fly, and hunt-flow is to hunts as control-flow is to ordinary programs.

 What does it mean by *hunt fast*?